 Gender, Family, Families and Work, Work and Occupations, Social Inequality, The Life Course and Human Development, Social and Individual Change Processes, Qualitative Research Methods and Multi-Method Approaches, Social Policy and Social Change

 Vice President Elect, American Sociological Association; Past Co-President, Sociologists for Women in Society; Founding Board Member, Work-Family Researchers Network; Founding Board Member, Center for the Study of Women in the Professions, UC San Diego; Past President, Eastern Sociological Society; Past Board Member, Council on Contemporary Families; Editorial Board, Work and Occupations; Past Chair, Family Section, American Sociological Association; Member, Sociological Research Association; Past Editorial Board, American Sociological Review.

-Fellowships/Honors: Jessie Bernard Award, American Sociological Association; Distinguished Merit Award, Eastern Sociological Society; William J. Goode Distinguished Book Award, Family Section of the American Sociological Association (for "The Unfinished Revolution: Coming of Age in a New Era of Gender, Work, and Family"; Invited Fellow, Stanford Center for Advanced Research in the Behavioral Sciences; Visiting Scholar, Russell Sage Foundation; Rosabeth Moss Kanter Award for Excellence in Work-Family Research; Distinguished Feminist Lecturer, Sociologists for Women in Society; Honorable Mention, Mirra Komarovsky Book Award, Eastern Sociological Society (for "The Time Divide: Work, Family, and Gender Inequality"); A Best Business Book, Strategy Business Magazine (for "The Time Divide"); Finalist, C. Wright Mills Award and William J. Goode Distinguished Book Award (for "Hard Choices: How Women Decide About Work, Career, and Motherhood"); Charles Phelps Taft Lecturer, University of Cincinnati; Kingsley Birge Endowed Lecture, Colby College; research grants from the Sloan Foundation and the National Science Foundation.
+Fellow, John Simon Guggenheim Memorial Foundation; Jessie Bernard Award, American Sociological Association; Distinguished Merit Award, Eastern Sociological Society; William J. Goode Distinguished Book Award, American Sociological Association (for "The Unfinished Revolution: Coming of Age in a New Era of Gender, Work, and Family"); Fellow, Center for Advanced Study in the Behavioral Sciences, Stanford University; Visiting Scholar, Russell Sage Foundation; Rosabeth Moss Kanter Award for Excellence in Work-Family Research; Distinguished Feminist Lectureship, Sociologists for Women in Society; Honorable Mention, Mirra Komarovsky Book Award, Eastern Sociological Society (for "The Time Divide: Work, Family, and Gender Inequality"); A Best Business Book, Strategy Business Magazine (for "The Time Divide"); Finalist, C. Wright Mills Award and William J. Goode Distinguished Book Award (for "Hard Choices: How Women Decide About Work, Career, and Motherhood"); Charles Phelps Taft Lecturer, University of Cincinnati; Kingsley Birge Endowed Lecture, Colby College; research grants, Sloan Foundation and National Science Foundation.

 “Time-Greedy Workplaces and Marriageable Men: The Paradox in Men's Fathering Beliefs and Strategies” (with Pamela Kaufman).
 In "Men, Wage Work and Care," edited by Paula McDonald.
 London: Routledge (2012).

 “Changing Lives, Resistant Institutions: A New Generation Negotiates Gender, Work, and Family Change.”
-Sociological Forum 24 (4) (December, 2009). (with Jerry A. Jacobs)
+Sociological Forum 24 (4) (December, 2009).